scovitz/CS-230-NMD-OpenCap-Classification/README.md

 2. Open a terminal and navigate to an empty working directory where you will download the code and data.
 Clone the GitHub repository and enter it:

-3. Initialize the conda environment for the repository and install all necessary dependencies:
+3. Initialize the conda environment for the repository:

 ```
 cd [path_to_empty_working_directory]